 Resident Evil 2 was a well-received game back in 1998, combining survival-horror, exploration, puzzle and combat elements to create an experience greater than the sum of its parts.
 However, the game was also saddled with difficult controls, punishing difficulty and pixelated graphics.
-A new remake on PS4 changes all of that, and makes the game arguably better than it's ever been before.
+A new remake changes all of that, and makes the Resident Evil 2 one of the best PS4 games.
 The Resident Evil 2 remake features tight gunplay, intense scares and plenty of rewarding opportunities to replay one of the games that first made Resident Evil into a favorite series.

 When it comes to RPGs, there simply isn't anything else out there like Persona 5.
 From its gorgeous anime cutscenes to its smooth, jazzy soundtrack or even little things like the in-game UI and battle menus, Persona 5 is dripping with style.
 Unlike a lot of other RPGs stuck in fantasyland, Persona 5 is set in contemporary Japan with all the trappings of modern society, and its story is exquisitely crafted too.
 And with Persona 5 only available on PS4 and PS3. this game is an exclusive treat that Playstation owners would be foolish to ignore.